kubecost/kubecost-success/azure/README.md

 7. **Kubecost Actions**

-Continuous Container Requst Right-sizing & Resource Quota Right-sizing
+Continuous Container Request Right-sizing & Resource Quota Right-sizing

 ⚠️**Important Note:** In order to use this feature, users must obtain a v3 license key.
 Reach out to your Account Representative(s)